 The Atlantic sturgeon is the largest of the three sturgeons found in New York State.
 They can live 30 to 60 years, grow 6 to 14 feet in length, and can weigh 200 pounds or more.
 Individuals weighing up to 800 pounds and measuring 14 feet in length have been documented and even larger fish have been reported (Smith 1985).

-Atlantic sturgeon have supported commercial and subsistence fishing since colonial times (Kahnle et al. 1998 in Atlantic Sturgeon Status Review Team 2007), but are currently at their lowest levels in the past 120 years (New York State Department of Environmental Conservation 2006).
+Atlantic sturgeon had supported commercial and subsistence fishing since colonial times (Kahnle et al. 1998 in Atlantic Sturgeon Status Review Team 2007), but are currently at their lowest levels in the past 120 years (New York State Department of Environmental Conservation 2006).

 Restriction of fisheries that have the greatest bycatch, both spatially and temporally, are needed.
 The moratorium on the possession of Atlantic sturgeon should also be maintained (New York State Department of Environmental Conservation 2006).